BIDMCDigitalPsychiatry/LAMP-platform/docs/todo/Deploying the LAMP Platform.md

+---
-# Deploying the LAMP Platform
+title: Deploying the LAMP Platform
+slug: deploying_lamp
+---

 **You must have a configured Docker Swarm cluster to continue.**
 Please follow all steps below in the exact order specified, though you may skip optional steps.